magento/devdocs/.github/PULL_REQUEST_TEMPLATE.md

 ## Scope of this PR

-We set labels (and therefore points) based on the scope of changes with a PR.
+We set [labels](https://devdocs.magento.com/guides/v2.3/contributor-guide/contributing.html#devdocs) based on the scope of changes with a PR.
 Note the scope of this PR by leaving one of the options below and deleting the others.

 - New Topic: Entirely new documents